iterorganization/IMAS-Python/docs/source/metadata.rst

 .. rubric:: Time coordinates

-Time coordinates are a special case: the coordinates depend on whether the IDS is in homogeneous time mode or not. imas-python handles this transparently.
+Time coordinates are a special case: the coordinates depend on whether the IDS is in homogeneous time mode or not.
+IMAS-Python handles this transparently.

 .. code-block:: python
     :caption: Example getting time coordinate values